 Overall, all batteries are also made of highly toxic chemicals and extra care is needed when cleaning and maintaining them.
 Certain types of batteries like Valve Regulated Lead–Acid (VRLA) batteries even require specialised maintenance.
 Warranties for solar batteries are also shorter than that of solar panels and vary depending on the brand that you get.

 To date, most solar inverters are made to only convert DC from solar panels into AC for usage.
 They are usually unable to convert battery stored DC into AC and you’ll need to get a separate battery inverter for AC/DC conversion for battery stored energy.
 Battery-ready inverters help solve this problem and are future proof.
-As a bonus, hybrid inverters are also often space-efficient, with both the inverter and battery being housed in a compact unit.

 Interested in getting a battery-ready solar inverter?
 Here are some battery-ready solar inverters that we recommend checking out!
+Note however that most inverter brands have a maximum size for current battery-ready solar inverter models.
+This may not be applicable for homeowners who have a solar system larger than 10 kWp.

 |Battery Brand/Model||Max.
 PV Output Power Options||Product Information|